elm-tooling/elm-language-client-vscode/README.md

 - `elmLS.elmPath`: The path to your elm executable.
 - `elmLS.elmFormatPath`: The path to your elm-format executable.
 - `elmLS.elmTestPath`: The path to your elm-test executable.
-- `elmLS.elmAnalyseTrigger`: When do you want the extension to run elm-analyse?
-Might need a restart to take effect.
 - `elmLS.disableElmLSDiagnostics`: Disable linting diagnostics from the language server.

 ## Configuration